haughtj1/encrypted-client/README.md

 ```
 java -jar jarname.jar arg0 arg1
 ```
 ...where arg0 is the IP address of the server process and arg1 is the port number that the server process is listening on.
+Server should running before the client.